J-Liu-DL/S2UNet/README.md

 ### 🏃 Getting Started (After Release)

-Once the paper is accepted and the code is public, you will be able to:
+Once the paper is accepted and the code is made public, you will be able to:

 1. Clone the repository
 2. Install dependencies
 3. Download pre-trained models (or train your own)
-4. Run test and evaluate
+4. Run testing and evaluation

 ### 🤝 Acknowledgements